Timothy J. Smith, RPh, PhD

 DH 121 - Dental Hygiene Pharmacology

-Research Summary: "My research focuses on the use of computers to make drug therapy more effective and the use of natural materials to increase the effectiveness and application of drugs in therapy."
+Research Summary: "My research focuses on the use of computers to make drug therapy more effective and the use of natural materials to increase the effectiveness and novel application of drugs."

 - Neural Computing